AI Chatbots and Virtual Assistants in Green Tech: Tools for Smart Sustainability

 Denver (Colorado, the US) introduced its official AI chatbot, Sunny, in February 2024.
 Powered by Citibot, a GenAI solutions provider and hosted on AWS, Sunny stands out from most AI bots by connecting exclusively to a proprietary local database.
 It offers quick access to information about city services and resources, including events, meetings, parking, trash collection, and more — all available in 72 languages.

-Case Study: Elevating Customer Engagement Through a Tailored AI Chatbot
+Case Study: Building a Tailored AI Chatbot to Elevate Customer Engagement

 Beetroot designed an AI-powered virtual assistant for a TravelTech company (confidential due to NDA), showcasing a scalable and adaptable architecture that can extend to other sectors, including GreenTech.
 Hosted on AWS ECS, the tool leverages PostgreSQL for database management and Redis for caching, with Terraform ensuring secure and consistent infrastructure deployments.